Manwe-777/tool-db/README.md

 client.removeCustomVerification(validatorId);
 ```

-Keep in mind validators should run on all client nodes, and even trough the nodes not running your validator will be able to store and relay invalid messages its up to each client and peer to check these messages on arrival.
+Keep in mind validators should run on all client nodes, and even though the nodes not running your validator will be able to store and relay invalid messages its up to each client and peer to check these messages on arrival.
 ToolDb does this automatically when using the custom validation, but its important to make sure every peer runs the same code to avoid issues.